mohammed-seid/economics_research/README.md

 - **Part II (Empirical Research)** will teach you how to conduct empirical economics research with special focus on causal analysis.
 - **Part III (Geo spatial analysis)** will show you how to convert geospatial data into visualization and how to conduct spatial analysis in R
 - **Part IV (Advanced R)** goes through advanced R programing and its implication in economics research
-- **Part V (Miscellaneous)** demonstrates the importance of R programming for several studies from internaltional trade to finance.
+- **Part V (Miscellaneous)** demonstrates the importance of R programming for several studies from international trade to finance.

 Each part will contain several chapters which cover specific ideas related to the overarching topic.
 At the end of each of these chapters you will find additional resources for you to use to dive deeper into the ideas.